primetime43/PlexSubSetter/README.md

 **Quick search:** Type in the search box at the top to filter by title

+### How Subtitles Are Stored

+You can choose how PlexSubSetter saves downloaded subtitles:

+- **plex** (default): Subtitles are stored in Plex's database.
+Requires Plex Pass and subtitle agents to be enabled in Plex settings.
+This keeps subtitles attached to the media item in Plex.

+- **file**: Subtitles are saved as separate .srt files next to your video files (e.g., `Movie.mkv` + `Movie.en.srt`).
+Works without Plex Pass but requires the app to have access to your media file locations.

 ### Other Useful Features

 - **List Current** - See what subtitle streams are already on selected items